 There’s also a huge focus on community, such as with weekly Group Crits, lively and engaged Slack communities, and a Student Life Committee that runs empower hours, meet and greets, and virtual field trips.

 As a prerequisite to UX Academy, Designlab offers a short introductory course UX Academy Foundations, which is ideal for those new to the field of UX design.
 Lasting 4 to 8 weeks, the course covers visual and UI design and ends in a final project you can use in your UX Academy application—as well as a $500 discount off your UX Academy tuition.
+In addition to being a great introduction to design, UX Academy Foundations is also an ideal way for someone to get a first-hand understanding of what it's like working with Designlab mentors without committing to the full program.

 Pros and cons: UX Academy is widely recognized as being comprehensive, with perhaps the most rigorous curriculum of any UX bootcamp out there, and therefore some of the highest quality graduate portfolios.
 However, the course does assume some prior UX design knowledge, which makes completing the UX Academy Foundations course necessary in most cases.